papyrs/papyrs/README.md

 ## Papyrs

 [Papyrs] is an open-source, privacy-first, decentralized blogging platform that lives 100% on chain.
-Papyrs runs on [DFINITY](https://dfinity.org/)'s Internet Computer, the world's first blockchain that runs at web speed and serves content on the web.
+Papyrs runs on the [Internet Computer](https://smartcontracts.org/), the world's first blockchain that runs at web speed and serves content on the web.

 ### Links & Projects